awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/logging-aws-marketplace-api-calls-with-aws-cloudtrail.md

 }
 ```

-### Example: MeterUsage for containers on Amazon EKS<a name="example-aws-marketplace-log-file-entries-meterusage"></a>
+### Example: `MeterUsage` for containers on Amazon EKS<a name="example-aws-marketplace-log-file-entries-meterusage"></a>

 The following example shows a CloudTrail log entry that demonstrates the `MeterUsage` action from the AWS Marketplace Metering Service for containers on Amazon EKS\.
+When a container product with [custom metering](https://docs.aws.amazon.com/marketplace/latest/userguide/container-metering-meterusage.html) from AWS Marketplace is deployed in the buyer's AWS account, the software in the container calls `MeterUsage` within the buyer's AWS account to report each hour\.
+This CloudTrail log entry is logged in the buyer's AWS account\.

 ```
 {